-Current traffic volumes on the N2 in the vicinity of Humansdorp is in the order of 3 768 vehicles per day (vpd) in both directions, with the percentage of trucks being 18.38%.
+Current traffic volumes on the N2 in the vicinity of Humansdorp is in the order of 3 768 vpd in both directions, with the percentage of trucks being 18.38%.
 Information on accident hotspots and accident statistics are not available.
 However, road signs warn motorists that the 5 km section to the east of the N2/R330 interchange is an accident hotspot.